 Things that are hard to buff like anticlastic bracelets are perfect in the tumbler.
 Do make sure that your tumbler is large enough to have them move freely in the media.

 Silver or gold, PMC, PMC+, and PMC3 are easily finished with a tumbler.
 To brighten and work harden, process in a rotary tumbler with stainless steel for 30 minutes to 1 hour.
-If you wish to smooth your piece, carefully run for 1 or 2 hours in a light-weight plastic abrasive in a small vibratory tumbler prior to burnishing in the steel.
-PMC is softer than most jewelry metals and time to finish is much shorter than conventional manufacturing methods.
+If you wish to smooth your piece, carefully run for 1 or 2 hours in a lightweight plastic abrasive in a vibratory tumbler prior to final burnishing in the steel.
+PMC is softer than most jewelry metals, and time to finish is much shorter than conventional manufacturing methods.
 And yes — really run steel, then abrasive, then steel for a bright finish.